jingyingwang/jingyingwang.github.io/index.md

 - <details>
   <summary>oct 2020</summary>

+	- living as metics
+	- "and as for the future, you will learn of it when it comes." - oresteia
+	- collaborative notes for a stem class?
 	- [On Beauty][9] by Kenneth Koch
 	- "some people are more equal than others" - Animal Farm
 	- body politic & Leviathan.